MDaemon Server v16.5 Release Notes

 to make more clear what it does.

-never tab from the left-hand tree-view through to the selected right-hand dialog
+tab from the left-hand tree-view through to the selected right-hand dialog box nor

-box nor to the OK/Cancel/Help buttons.
+to the OK/Cancel/Help buttons.
 These matters have been fixed.
-As part of
+As part of this work

 - The top-level Windows|Composite Log View and the "Activate Composite